Category Archives: Conscious Mindset

 NATURAL INDIGESTION RELIEF

-There are a number of Hoemopathic remedies that can effectively stop the symptoms of heartburn and indigestion when selected and taken in accordance with homeopathic prescribing guidelines.
+There are a number of Homeopathic remedies that stop the symptoms of heartburn and indigestion when selected and taken in accordance with homeopathic prescribing guidelines.

 Ipecacuahna is one of the most commonly used homeopathic remedies for acute nausea and vomiting which is not relieved by vomiting.
-The tongue is surprisingly very clean.
-Symptoms get worse from warmth but improve a little in the fresh air..
+Surprisingly the tongue appears very clean.
+Symptoms get worse from warmth but improve a little in fresh air.

 Nux-vomica is great for acute nausea especially when the result of overeating, drinking alcohol or coffee, or digestive problems which are made worse by therapeutic or recreational drugs.
-It is often accompanied by constipation, flatulence or heartburn.
+It’s often accompanied by constipation, flatulence or heartburn.
 Symptoms are made better by warmth and warm applications.

-Homeopathic Pulsatilla can be helpful if the indigestion is the result of eating pork or rich fatty foods.
-Symptoms include bloating sometimes a headache.
+Pulsatilla can be helpful if indigestion is the result of eating pork or rich fatty foods.
+Symptoms include bloating and sometimes a headache.
 They do not feel thirsty and find some relief from cool, fresh air.

 Carbo-veg gives relief from bloating with lots of offensive gas, which is sometimes released by drinking carbonated drinks.